angular/angular/aio/content/guide/router.md

 ### Adding components for routing

-To use the Angular router, an app needs to have at least two components so that it can navigate from one to the other.
+To use the Angular router, an application needs to have at least two components so that it can navigate from one to the other.
 To create a component using the CLI, enter the following at the command line where `first` is the name of your component:

 <code-example language="none" class="code-shell">
   ng generate component first